 - Learn how to crop for visual interest

-- Learn how to paint animal fur and other animal textures.
+- Practice techniques of how to paint animal fur and other animal textures.

-- Learn about the contemporary artist Mitch Ridder & how he uses cropping to create dramatic compositions.
+- Contemporary artist Mitch Ridder & how he uses cropping to create dramatic compositions.

 1. What is composition, why is it important to a piece of art?

 a.
 Composition refers to how the artwork is put together.
 It is how the artist INTENTIONALLY used the elements and principles of art to create the artwork.

 b.
 The placement of objects within the picture plane is not an arbitrary act, but is the result of calculated decisions.

 c.
 A musician sits down and completely plans out his piece before playing it in a concert hall.
 An artist needs to do the same amount of planning in order to create visual impact on the viewer.

 2. “You can have a successful painting with good composition and less than perfect technique, but you cannot have a successful painting with great technique & poor composition.”– Painting Light with Colored Pencil by Cecile Baird…